agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 2.1 Product Perspective
 -------------------

-FoodSwipe™ is a mobile application designed to help users locate a restaurant that fits their dietary restrictions and otherwise.
-However, FoodSwipe™ is a self-contained product.
-A long-term goal would be to attach FoodSwipe™ to other sites for reviews, such as Yelp, Google Reviews, or TripAdvisor.
-FoodSwipe™ was conceived as a tool for users to decide on local food option in their area, designed in response to the growing number of food options and how difficult it has become for our users to decide between them.
+SwipeEats™ is a mobile application designed to help users locate a restaurant that fits their dietary restrictions and otherwise.
+However, SwipeEats™ is a self-contained product.
+A long-term goal would be to attach SwipeEats™ to other sites for reviews, such as Yelp, Google Reviews, or TripAdvisor.
+SwipeEats™ was conceived as a tool for users to decide on local food option in their area, designed in response to the growing number of food options and how difficult it has become for our users to decide between them.

-The system of FoodSwipe™ is to be initially designed as a mobile application.
+The system of SwipeEats™ is to be initially designed as a mobile application.
 The app will need to communicate with the user’s GPS in order to view the restaurants in the user’s vicinity.
-This functionality will be embedded into FoodSwipe™ so that other functions in the application may be accessed without any transition between applications.
+This functionality will be embedded into SwipeEats™ so that other functions in the application may be accessed without any transition between applications.

 The second part of the system will be a database used to store and reference information on restaurants around Loyola, as our first version.
 This database will be maintained separately from the application.